ArchiDog1998/RotationSolver.Templates/docs/RotationDev/can-use.md

 # CanUse

-It is a complex method which used everywhere.
-In one word, it will check a lot of things.
+It is a complex method that used everywhere.
+In a word, it will check a lot of things.

 Level, Enabled, Action Status, MP, Player Status, Coll down, Combo, Moving (for casting), Charges, Target, etc.